commoncrawl/cc-index-annotations/README.md

 pip install -r requirements.txt
 ```

-If you want to use "web" or "s3", you'll need to download some necessary
+Please note that to run the "web" or "s3" examples, you'll need to download some necessary
 'path.gz' files:

 ```